-- · An environment of civility when addressing decisions relating to the policies and practices of JSD #117. - To be guided through the Chain of Command as established in Board Policy. - Secure that personnel are highly-qualified and adhere to District curriculum. - · Secure that each student has equal access to established curriculum. - · Hold students (and adults) accountable for disorderly conduct on school property and to discipline for disorderly conduct on the way to and from school and at any school function. - \cdot Hold parents or guardians liable for all damages caused by their child or ward. - · Review any disciplinary action taken by school personnel. - \cdot Expel students from school for a serious violation or chronic series of violations of school policy guidelines.
+School Personnel may expect: School Personnel are responsible to: To be involved in communication to and from Know and accurately follow discipline guidelines as established by District policy.
+Make school rules and regulations contained in a handbook and/or District calendar available parents.
+An environment of civility when addressing to all students and parents. academic and behavioral decisions relating to the Notify the appropriate authority of criminal violations by students. student performance.
+Implement intervention procedures within his/her jurisdiction through available means.
+To be guided through the Chain of Notify parents in a timely manner of any significant violation of discipline policy.
+Command as established in Board Policy.
+Communicate regularly with parents/quardians through a variety of means including report cards, progress reports, newsletters, phone calls, e-mails and parent conferences.
+Notify parents whenever possible if child is absent and the parent has not called.
+The Board of Education may expect: The Board of Education is responsible to: An environment of civility when addressing Secure that personnel are highly-qualified and adhere to District curriculum. decisions relating to the policies and practices of Secure that each student has equal access to established curriculum.
+Hold students (and adults) accountable for disorderly conduct on school property and to To be guided through the Chain of discipline for disorderly conduct on the way to and from school and at any school function.
+Command as established in Board Policy.
+Hold parents or guardians liable for all damages caused by their child or ward.
+Review any disciplinary action taken by school personnel.
+Expel students from school for a serious violation or chronic series of violations of school policy guidelines.